fap233/fap233/README.md

 ### 🚀 About Me

-I am a **Software Developer** with a unique background: I spent **6 years as a Founder & Tech Lead** building and scaling a digital platform to over **10,000 active clients**.
+I am a **Software Developer** with a unique background: I spent **6 years as a Founder & Product Developer** building and scaling a digital platform to over **10,000 active clients**.
 During this time, I handled everything from product strategy and full-stack development (PHP/Laravel) to Linux server management and high-traffic scaling.

 Currently, I am pivoting my career to focus on **Software Engineering** within established teams.
 I am channeling my product experience into mastering modern, high-performance stacks like **Go (Golang)**, **Node.js**, and **.NET**, with a strong emphasis on clean architecture, distributed systems, and cloud infrastructure.